AkshatM/configuration/README.md

 # Installation

+Run

+    git clone git://github.com/AkshatM/configuration.git

+in your home directory.
+This will create a read-only copy.

-Simply run `launch.sh`, and you should be golden.
+Then run `sudo ./launch.sh`, and you should be golden.
 You can run as many times as desired.

-To distribute this on a brand new machine, it's advised to copy a cloned version of this repo to a USB stick and run from there.